 Isotope Production System The installation of a groundbreaking Isotope Production System (IPS) was completed at Bruce Power in 2022, and commercial production of lutetium-177 began later that year, making Unit 7 the first commercial power reactor in the world capable of producing short-lived medical isotopes.
 Commercial production of lutetium-177 is the culmination of a multi-year project among a dynamic, international partnership which began in 2019.
-This ambitious timeline will help meet growing demand from doctors and cancer patients around the world.
+As demand for lutetium-177 grows, Bruce Power continues to take steps to increase the production capabilities of the IPS.
+In 2024, a second production line was added to the IPS in Unit 7, effectively doubling its capacity to produce lutetium-177.
 The IPS is a game-changer in the global medical isotope supply chain, providing unprecedented capacity for isotope production within existing Bruce Power nuclear infrastructure.
 Historically, most medical isotopes are produced in smaller research reactors with non-continual operation.
 Bruce Power's continual operations 24 hours a day, seven days a week means a consistent supply of cancer-fighting isotopes, in a much larger production capacity than traditional research reactors are able to supply.
 An Innovative Partnership Bruce Power worked with a unique group of domestic and international partners to bring the Isotope Production System to commercial service.
 Isogen is a joint venture between Framatome and Kinectrics whose mission is to enable the use of CANDU reactors to produce the medical isotopes needed to treat and diagnose patients with serious diseases worldwide.